Analysis: Summit House getting fundraising boost

 Building a new Summit House won’t be easy.
-Supporters have long realized that the effort can’t succeed without substantial funding from all the players on the Peak.
+Supporters have long realized that the effort needs substantial funding from all the players on the Peak.

 Building anew requires demolishing all existing structures on the summit and consolidating various uses into a single iconic structure.

-Note: Editor’s note: John Hazlehurst served on the initial Summit House planning committee.